Mikhail-Gorelov/url_shortener_digital/README.md

 You need to implement a web-application that is analogous to bit.ly and similar systems.
-That is, for long urls creates their short counterparts <domain>/<subpart>.
+That is, for long urls creates their short counterparts.

 The application contains one page on which:
 A form where you can enter the URL to be shortened.